JvanKatwijk/dab-scanner/README.md

 * the AIRspy
 * the good old "RT2832" based dabsticks

+Comment out (or uncomment) the line

+	CONFIG += XXXX

+where XXXX stands for the devicename, in the ".pro" file to include or exclude the device in the configuration.

+Support for the SDRplay can be condigured for both the 2.13 and the 3.06 library.
+For support of the 2.14 library, uncomment

+	CONFIG += sdrplay_v2

+For support of the 3.06 library, uncomment

+	CONFIG += sdrplay_v3

 As mentioned, a device should be selected prior to touching the start button.

 ----------------------------------------------------------------------------